dengdan/seglink/README.md

-# Test Your own image
+# Test Your own images

 Use the script `test_seglink.py`,  and a shortcut has been created in `script test.sh`: